AI is Approaching Your Toddler

 In a clipped journalistic writing style, there are heroes, references to new life, new love and parental devotion striving against all odds yet feeling strangely hollow and disjointed.
 For me, the ending is unresolved.

 This type of plotting is not my preferred reading, however, I respect the level of apprehension Karen Thompson Walker has created even while I think ‘The Dreamers’ could unsettle vulnerable readers.
-Or create mass panic similar to Corona Virus.
+Or create fear around the new Corona Virus.

 Gretchen Bernet-Ward